-How to calculate what your Kansas City drunk driving accident claim is worth?
+5. How much is a Kansas City drunk driving accident claim is worth?

 Despite what you may read elsewhere online, there is no formula for calculating precisely how much a Kansas City car accident claim is worth and that includes one involving a drunk driver.
 There are many factors that determine how much a car accident claim is worth in Kansas or Missouri, and these same factors also apply to claims from car crashes with a drunk driver.
 The significance of each of these factors depends on the circumstances of the accident, and not all of these factors will apply in every drunk driving car accident case.
 These factors are:

 - whether you sought prompt and necessary treatment for your injuries,